sosy-lab/benchexec/doc/benchexec.md

 Such files can be used to specify more complex tasks, such as tasks with several input files or expected results.
-The files need to be in [YAML format](http://yaml.org/) (which is a superset of JSON) and their structure is explained in the our [example file](doc/task-definition-example.yml).
+The files need to be in [YAML format](http://yaml.org/) (which is a superset of JSON) and their structure is explained in the our [example file doc/task-definition-example.yml](task-definition-example.yml).

 If no property file is given in the benchmark XML definition, one task is created for each task-definition file using the input files defined therein,